-At the IRFU, we want all our fans to be able to follow Ireland at this year’s Rugby World Cup.
+At the IRFU, we want all our fans to be able to follow Ireland at this year’s Six Nations.
 Unfortunately, due to colour-blindness, many rugby fans find it difficult to even follow the match.
 That’s why we’ve developed ‘See Green’, a chrome extension to improve the viewing experience for all rugby fans with colour vision deficiency.

-So, whether you have trouble Seeing Green, or any colour, install See Green to ensure you can follow all the action in Japan.
+So, whether you have trouble Seeing Green, or any colour, install See Green to ensure you can follow all the action at this years Six Nations.

 How to set up See Green:

 •Select the colour deficiency that is relevant to you (red, green or blue).
 If you don’t know which one applies, just select the row with the faintest IRFU crests.

 •Use the contrast slider to adjust the intensity of the colour correction until receiving the best result for you.

 •You can further adjust the strength of the filter by simply adjusting the strength slider.